 Since the event is not a standard mandatory event with options event, the Additional Business Process code “Required Action” [MT564 – Seq.
 D - :22F::ADDB//REAC <> seev.031 & seev.035 – D / AdditionalBusinessProcessIndicator / Code / REAC] should always be included in the Corporate Action Details sequence to better explain the reason for the non-standard mandatory/voluntary indicator.

 For some recipients of the event notification, the information needed by the issuer/agent may already be known to the account servicer (e.g. due to a fully segregated account).
-Hence, the account servicer may offer to provide the information to the issuer/agent without the need of an instruction from the account holder.
+Hence, the account servicer may offer to provide the information to the issuer/agent without the need of an instruction from the account owner.

 If both these conditions are met, the “Applied Option Indicator” flag [MT564 – Seq.
 E - :17B::APLI//Y <> seev.031 & seev.035 – E / AppliedOptionIndicator (true)] should be included in the applicable option sequence to inform that the default option will not be applied unless an instruction to that effect is received.